zainkhan89/zainkhan89/README.md

 ## Short Biography :black_nib:

 Let me introduce myself, I'm **Zain Ul Abideen Khan:male_sign:** a Website Developer (mostly as a Front-End Developer) with 3+ years of experience in developing web-based applications.
 Started my career at the age of 15 but went deep into learning when I was in high school.
-Born and raised in Pemalang (Central Java, Indonesian), except during college education where sometimes I have to go out of town.
+Born and raised in Lahore, except during college education where sometimes I have to go out of town.
 Playing games very often, especially if there is a lot of free time either through console, personal computer, laptop, and even smartphone.
 If I'm bored, then just take a look for an alternative, which is watching anime.

 ---